srs-saros/landing-page/README.md

 # landing-page

-Page that helps present the project to external users
+Page that presents the SRS project to external users

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Contribute

+To execute and develop in local this project:

+1. Check your Node version as [detailed here](#node-version).
+2. Install dependencies inside the root folder with `npm install`.
+3. Create a local file `.env.local` with the required variables as shown in the `.env` of example file.
+4. Execute `npm run start` to start the project.

-## Available Scripts
+## Available scripts

 In the project directory, you can run: